-It's happened to everyone who smokes premium cigars - the bad burn.
-Whether it's the cigar going out on you too fast, canoeing, or the wrapper coming undone, a bad burn is one of the most frustrating things that can happen.
-Since a bad burning cigar requires so much extra work, maybe a better word would be "irritating."
-Often times, you've spent so much time getting the cigar to straighten out, you don't even remember how the darn thing tasted.
+It’s happened to everyone who smokes premium cigars – the bad burn caused by poor cigar construction.
+Whether it’s the cigar going out on you too fast, canoeing, or the wrapper coming undone, a bad burn is one of the most frustrating things that can happen.
+Since a bad burning cigar requires so much extra work, maybe a better word would be “irritating.”
+Often times, you’ve spent so much time getting the cigar to straighten out, you don’t even remember how the darn thing tasted.

 There are several factors that contribute to a bad burning cigar.
 Some of these I’ve touched on in past articles.
 For example, it could be the wrapper was too delicate, too thick and oily, or just an inferior quality or poorly cured leaf.
 Other factors can be a wrapper leaf that’s too dry, which tends to cause the leaf to unravel.
 It could also be due to poor rolling.
 Either the bunch wasn’t rolled carefully enough, or during the bunching process some of the binder, which aids in the burning of a cigar, got tucked into the filler.
 The result is a canoeing cigar, because there’s nothing in those spots to help the wrapper along.

 One cause that I recently discovered by experience is a wrapper that is not rolled flush to the binder.
 In other words, the cigar may have looked fine when it was packed in the factory, but somehow the wrapper relaxed enough to form a thin gap between the seams.

 Photo A shows a cigar that I smoked a few weeks ago.
 It was fine until it began to burn crooked.
 I believe the cigar had a Maduro wrapper, which tend to be thicker than most other wrappers.
 Sure, I touched it up with my lighter, but that didn’t help.
 It’s interesting, too, how I don’t remember what cigar it was.